jc7344/PUI2016_jc7344/HW4_jc7344/README.md

 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|
 CHI SQUARE	| 1, Visual perception (Ranks and values)| Categorical | 1, Mental imagery, neglect yes or no.| categorical | N/A | N/A | Is there a difference between the frequencies of different types of neglect (Representational pure and non-pure; perceptual, and Representational + perceptual) |2 Different types of representational neglect do not exist  | 0.01 | http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0067390#s3
 |CORRELATION | Coeficient of transcriptional profile | Continuous | Coeficient of Pathway profile |Continuous|N/A| N/A| Are molecular cancer subtypes, with similar phenotype or similar clinical outcome, correlated by transcriptional profile and/or pathway profile?| Molecular subtypes of cancer, with similar phenotype or similar clinical outcome are not correlated by their transcriptional profile and pathway profile| 0.05| http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0069747#s5|

+###Assignment 3

+For this assignment I worked closely with Nonie Mathur, Laura Gladson and Kristin Korsberg.
+We utilized Prof. Bianco’s skeleton notebook and we complemented with information subtracted from scipy.org.

+###Assignment 4

+For this assignment Laura Gladson and Kristin Korsberg were instrumental.
+Their valuable contributions were especially helpful when attempting to perform both Pearson and Spearman tests.
+Their idea of sorting samples of identical sizes was fundamental for successfully accomplishing all requirements.